 A Plethora of Recipes and Possibilities

 Waffles aren't the only things you can cook on a waffle iron, and the Mini Maker Griddle makes experimenting with those alternative recipes both easy and fun.
 First off, the Mini Maker Griddle comes with a recipe book to broaden your waffle horizons.
-Secondly, there is a bit of community that has sprung up surrounding this waffle maker, which has led to a multitude of recipes being available online.
-Finally, the smaller, 4-inch waffle that this maker produces is better for most recipes (or even making waffle sandwiches) than a full-sized waffle maker would be.
-For instance, as delicious as a cheesy hashbrown waffle is, a giant 8-inch one can feel a bit excessive.
+Secondly, a bit of community has sprung up surrounding this waffle maker, which has led to a multitude of recipes being available online.
+Finally, the smaller, four inch waffle that this maker produces is better for most recipes (or even making waffle sandwiches) than a full-sized waffle maker would be.
+For instance, as delicious as a cheesy hashbrown waffle is, a giant eight inch one can feel a bit excessive.

-Perhaps most importantly, we found the even and consistent cooking of this iron translated to whatever foodstuff we threw at it.
+Perhaps most importantly, we found this iron's even and consistent cooking translated to whatever foodstuff we threw at it.
 Whether it was batter, tater tots, eggs and cheese, or dough, the Mini Maker Griddle cooked everything all the way through without burning the surface or edges.

 The Mini Maker Griddle is one of the least expensive models we've tested, providing a lot of functionality and creative opportunities for a very low price.
-As long as the 4-inch waffle it makes is sufficient for your tastes and needs, it is a great value.
+As long as the four inch waffle it makes is sufficient for your tastes and needs, it is a great value.

 The whimsical Dash Mini Maker Griddle can't churn out giant waffles, but it is sure to become a cornerstone of creative snacks and delectable treats.